microsoft/sqllinuxlabs/instructions.md

 For this first step in the prelab, you will learn how to deploy an Azure Virtual Machine running Red Hat Enterprise Linux.
 You will not install SQL Server during this prelab.
 You will do this in the first lab called **deploy_and_explore**.

-1. Login into the Azure portal at <http://portal.azure.com>
+1. Login into the Azure portal using the Resources tab.
+A new window will come up and prompt you to put in account information.
+If necessary choose "Use another account".
+Copy and paste the Username and Password when prompted for an eamil and password.
+You will placed into the Azure portal (Select Maybe later to skip the Azure Tour).

 2. Click on **+ Create a resource**